mitchgavan/mitchgavan.github.io/_posts/2021-01-21-taking-care-code-splitting-react.md

 ---
 layout: post
-title: Taking care when code-splitting in React
+title: Taking care when code-splitting React apps
-description: TODO
+description: Code-splitting in React is relatively simple to implement.
+However, it also introduces a new point of failure.
+Here's some ways you can handle it.
-image: /images/posts/styleguide-dev.jpg
+image: /images/posts/taking-care-code-splitting.jpg.jpg
 ---

 Most React apps will use some type of bundler, such as Webpack, to combine their source files into a bundle.
 As your application grows so does your bundle.
 Code-splitting is a technique used to reduce your bundle size.
 A good place to split your bundle is based on routes.
 So that users only download files when they're needed.
 Rather than downloading the whole application upfront.